 Here is the good news: Sweet Potatoes are one of the most nutritious vegetables you can eat.
 They are packed with dietary fiber, Vitamins A and C, iron, calcium, protein and complex carbohydrates.
 Not only that, they are low in calories and taste great.
 There are many ways to eat a sweet potato.
 They can be mashed, baked, puréed and roasted.
 They are delicious in soups and stews, curries and ragouts.
 And, of course, their natural sweetness makes them a perfect addition to desserts – puréed in pie fillings and baked in breads and cakes.

-Southwestern Spiced Sweet Potato Fries is one of my favorite preparations.
+These fries are one of my favorite preparations.
 The fries are sweet and salty with a fiery kick from the added spices and served with a cooling chili-cilantro sour cream dipping sauce.
 They are quick to prepare and healthy to eat, since they are not deep-fried, but roasted in a hot oven.
 I’m not sure if they should be called a side dish, snack or meal, but they are guaranteed to be gobbled up faster than you can say “Sweet Potato Fries.”

 *This recipe was chosen as the winner in a competition hosted by Food52 and will be published in their upcoming cookbook.
 You can find this recipe and many other delicious recipes on their site, and have a chance to cast your votes for favorite recipes.